 "I named my spacecraft Sigma Seven.
 Sigma, a Greek symbol for the sum of the elements of an equation, stands for engineering excellence.
 That was my goal engineering excellence." - Wally Schirra

-For the NESC, the Sigma also represents engineering excellence.
-The NESC's unique insignia has its roots in the early Mercury program.
-While the Sigma Seven represented the seven Mercury astronauts, the "10" in the NESC insignia represents the ten NASA Centers.
-The NESC draws upon resources from the entire Agency to ensure engineering excellence.
+Mercury program.
+While the Sigma Sever the "10" in the NESC insignia represents the ten NASA Centers.
+The NESC draws upon resources from the entire Agency to ensure engineering excellence